 Cost Savings Benefits

 Performance benefits aside, factoring the savings benefits alone make flexible circuit boards worth the investment.
 Using flexible PCB reduces the overall finished assembly packaging and material requirements, creating lower cost shipments.
 Replacing multiple components lowers assembly costs due to fewer parts and simplified installation.
-Increased reliable of flex PCBs creates longer lasting products, again saving you from having to spend more on reorders.
+Increased reliability of flex PCBs creates longer-lasting products, again saving you from having to spend more on reorders.